-• Problem: Full-screen mode via jEdit action toggle-full-screen (default keyboard shortcut F11) works on Windows, but not on Mac OS X or various Linux/X11 window managers.
+• Problem: Full-screen mode via jEdit action toggle-full-screen (default keyboard shortcut F11 or S+F11) works robustly on Windows, but not on macOS or various Linux/X11 window managers.
+For the latter platforms, it is approximated by educated guesses on the window size (excluding the macOS menu bar).

-Workaround: Use native full-screen control of the window manager (notably on Mac OS X).
+Workaround: Use native full-screen control of the macOS window manager.